qrslrhko/HTTP-error-404-tensorflow/index.md

 my OS version on mac: 10.10.5
 python: 3.5.2 in : Anaconda custom (x86_64)

-try type this commond to know your python version
+Try type this commond to know your python version:
 ```
-python --version
+$ python --version
+Python 3.6.0 :: Anaconda 4.3.0 (x86_64)
 ```